Lee Hall station

 Lee Hall Depot is a historic train station and museum located in the Lee Hall neighborhood of Newport News, Virginia.
 It was built in about 1881, with a one-story cargo bay, and the two-story main section was added in 1893.
 Another one-story wing was added by the Chesapeake and Ohio Railway to the north end of the depot in 1918 to handle an influx of military personnel to Fort Eustis.
-The building is currently in use as a local history museum, focusing on the station's history, and the history of the Chesapeake & Ohio Railroad in Warwick County.
+The building is currently in use as a local history museum, focusing on the station's history, and the history of the Chesapeake and Ohio Railway in Warwick County.